-Katherine Bennell-Pegg becomes the first person to be trained as an astronaut under the Australian flag
+Katherine Bennell-Pegg becomes the first ever qualified astronaut under the Australian flag

 SpIRIT, an Australian designed and built cubesat, launches on SpaceX's Transporter-9 mission

 The International Geophysical Year (IGY) was a global scientific research program operating from July 1957 to December 1958.
 One area of interest was the relationship of the Earth to the space environment.